Profit and Loss Definition

 COGS = Direct Material + Direct Labor + Manufacturing Overhead

-The profit your company makes after deducting COGS from total revenue.
-It does not include deductions for taxes, interest, and operating expenses.
+Gross profit refers to the profit your company makes after deducting COGS from total revenue.
+It does not include deductions for taxes, interest payments, and operating expenses.

 Gross Profit = Total Revenue – COGS

-The net profit or income of the company refers to the company’s profit after deducting all taxes, expenses, interest, amortization, and COGS from the total revenue.
+The net income of the company refers to your company’s profit after deducting all taxes, expenses, interest, amortization, and COGS from the total revenue.
 It is also referred to as net profit, net earnings, or bottom line.

 Net Income = Total Revenue – Total Expenses